vikas-movva/Obsidian/Projects/Projects Kanban.md

 - [ ] ML on embedded devices - KataOS?
 - [ ] crypto tumbler
 - [ ] OS specialized for WASM-WASI
+- [ ] Photoshop in the browser using wasm
+- [ ] NFT based card-game

 ## Planning